Asha-Deshani/go-cheeta-web/README.md

-# gocheeta Web Service and Client
+# Gocheeta Web Service and Client

 Even though Branch and Location can add from Web UI, the Distance matrix needs to add to the database manually.